rt96-hub/Project1-ChatGenius/frontend/utils/utils_docs.md

 **File**: `api.ts`

 ### Overview
 The API utility provides a configured Axios instance for making HTTP requests to the backend server.
-It includes support for both unauthenticated and authenticated requests.
+It includes support for both unauthenticated and authenticated requests, with environment-aware configuration.

 ### Dependencies
 - `axios`: HTTP client for making requests
 - `@auth0/auth0-react`: (indirect dependency) Used in conjunction with authentication

+### Configuration
+The API utility uses environment variables for configuration:
+- `NEXT_PUBLIC_API_URL`: The base URL for API requests (defaults to 'http://localhost:8000')

 ### Exports